Current Projects

 Abstract

-“‘Happy Birthday, John, I Want a Divorce!’: Margaret Atwater Mason’s The Binding of the Strong: A Love Story and American Divorce Discourse on John Milton’s Tercentenary”
+“Happy Birthday, John—Should We Divorce?”: Margaret Atwater Mason’s The Binding of the Strong, the American Divorce Debate, and Milton’s Tercentenary”

 Abstract